otmanel31/saga_m_client/README.md

 npm install
 ```

-Add a platform to run it on a device or emulator.
+Add a platform and plugins to run it on a device or emulator.
 For Android:

 ```
-cordova platform add android
+cordova prepare
 cordova run android
 ```